Certification

 List of Examinations

 • ABNS Pediatric-Focused Oral Exam: Exam given as part of the ABNS oral examination.
 The applicant should select the Pediatric track in order to take the pediatric focused oral exam rather than general- or spine-focused.
+Even if you do not have the pediatric case numbers, you can still select the pediatric track.

 • ABPNS Written Focused-Practice Exam: Exam given to all those who have completed an ACPNF-accredited fellowship and who are seeking a pediatric RFP.
 If unsuccessful at passing the examination on the first attempt, the applicant must re-take the examination at the next scheduled test date.
 If the applicant is unable to complete the re-examination process successfully, he or she must reapply and again meet all of the requirements outlined above.